3 Reasons Why Your Court Case is Online

 1. A newspaper mentioned the case

 Court cases come with juicy news tidbits.
-If you’re involved in a nasty dispute with a landlord or if your business is falling apart, that’s the sort of story that can make a reporter drool.
-And that reporter’s editor might push for a full publication of all of the court documents involved with the case.
+If you’re involved in a nasty dispute with a landlord or if your business is falling apart, that story can make a reporter drool.
+And that reporter’s editor might push for a complete publication of all the court documents involved with the case.
 It’s just good business sense, and newspapers need that right now.

-The Pew Research Center suggests that advertising revenues are on the decline, reaching only $22,314 in 2012.
+The Pew Research Center suggests that advertising revenues are declining, reaching only $22,314 in 2012.
 By comparison, revenues were $49,275 in 2006.
-Newspapers need to stop that slide, and that means they need to publish stories people want to read.
+Newspapers must stop that slide and publish stories people want to read.
 Court cases can fit the bill.
 A newspaper might discuss your case and all of the parties involved.

 2. An aggregate site found and published your data.

-While a local newspaper might want to publish the juicy bits about a community dispute, hoping to spark the interest of others who live nearby, aggregate sites might have a completely different motivation involved, when they print your data.
+While a local newspaper might want to publish the juicy bits about a community dispute, hoping to spark the interest of others who live nearby, aggregate sites might have a completely different motivation involved when they print your data.
 For companies like this, the idea is to amass as much information about as many cases as possible, and you could quickly get caught up in that net.
 Sites like Public.Resource.org are interested in making legal cases accessible to anyone with an internet connection.
-The organizers of this site don’t seem particularly interested in harming people specifically.
+This site’s organizers don’t seem interested in harming people specifically.
 That’s not what they’re trying to do.

-Instead, they’re hoping to make it easier for people involved in future cases to defend against their claims.
-Think of it this way: If you’re part of a court case, a jury or a lawyer will look through the published accounts of cases like yours to find a legal precedent for one ruling or another.
-That kind of work is much harder to do if all rulings are locked down and private.
+Instead, they hope to make it easier for people involved in future cases to defend against their claims.
+Think of it this way: If you’re part of a court case, a jury or a lawyer will look through the published accounts of cases like yours to find a legal precedent for one ruling.
+That kind of work is much more complicated if all rulings are locked down and private.
 By making rulings public, legal officials hope to make these searches easier.
-But even though these sites may have noble purposes, they can still do a great deal of damage to your reputation, particularly if the case documents have personal information in them that puts you in an unflattering light.
+But even though these sites may have noble purposes, they can still damage your reputation, particularly if the case documents have personal information that puts you in an unflattering light.

 3. An enemy or a competitor purchased and published the data.

-While aggregate sites may not want to harm you, your enemies and/or competitors sure might.
+While aggregate sites may not want to harm you, your enemies and/or competitors might.
 And it’s easy enough for them to head to a local website to find and purchase documents about your case.
-In King County, Washington, for example, anyone can buy documents about adult criminal cases, civil cases, and probate cases for $5 per report.
+For example, in King County, Washington, anyone can buy documents about adult criminal cases, civil cases, and probate cases for $5 per report.

-In Alexandria, Virginia, people can pay a $50 monthly fee and download all sorts of civil case documents.
-It might seem terrible that anyone can download these things, but most court systems take no responsibility for what happens to the documentation once it’s been downloaded.
+In Alexandria, Virginia, people can pay a $50 monthly fee and download all civil case documents.
+It might seem terrible that anyone can do this, but most court systems are not responsible for what happens to the documentation once it’s been downloaded.

 In Franklin County, Ohio, for example, a web page for the clerk of courts explicitly states that the courts will not be responsible for any direct or indirect damages or loss of profits that come from the data available online.
-That kind of disclaimer allows your enemies to find and publish your court documents on blogs, on social media sites and commercial sites.
+That disclaimer allows your enemies to find and publish your court documents on blogs, social media, and commercial sites.

 They can do it, and chances are, they will.
 Reasons like these are why your court case is online — where it can do continued damage to your digital reputation.